-Tackling your drug or alcohol use requires more than just walking away from these substances.
-You must create a new life that puts your sobriety first.
 Part of this new life involves taking care of your physical and mental health in ways you probably never did before.
-You can’t cope with drugs or alcohol any longer, which means you must learn to utilize other strategies and tools.
+You can’t cope with drugs or alcohol anymore, which means you must learn to use other strategies and tools.

 Giving your body the nourishment it needs is essential to your overall health and wellness.
-Eating healthy is important as it is, but when you’re recovering from a substance use disorder, it’s even more critical.
+Eating healthy is important, but when you’re recovering from a substance use disorder, it’s even more critical.
 Your body is probably depleted in certain nutrients and needs to restore these levels.

 Here are a few tips to get you started on the right track: